Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

 **current_frozen_days_with_logs:** The number of days for which the index has log files after processing.\
 **message:** A description of the final status of the index after processing.

+# Test Logs
+The TEST.sh script is used to create various log files in the /tmp/frozen_test directory, which can be used for testing the Splunk_Frozen_Retention_Policy.sh script.